 The idea of the Planet of the Apes franchise began with a somewhat satirical French novel by Pierre Boulle called La Planète des singes, published in 1963, about a human astronaut landing on a planet full of intelligent apes and devolved human beings.
-Since then, the series and franchise have expanded into a full-fledged ape-universe.
+Since then, the series and franchise have expanded into a full-fledged ape-universe and even a great reboot.
 Let’s take a look back on the history of the Planet of the Apes timeline.

 Planet of the Apes (1968)